liamb315/image_lstm/README.md

 th test_lstm.lua
 ```

+Properties of testing are set in the `opt` Lua table, similar to the one found in `train_lstm.lua`.

 # Questions
 1. Representation is sparse at the hidden layer FC7, concerning?
 2. Fix the max-sequence for each image (training and testing) and just generally devise a better strategy here.